gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AzureInformationProtection/Unprotect-RMSFile.md

 C:\Test.ptxt    C:\Temp\Test.txt
 ```

-This command unprotects a single file but retains the original protected file by creating the unprotected version in the folder location named **C:\Temp.** When an output folder is provided, a unique file name is created for the unprotected file.
+This command unprotects a single file but retains the original protected file by creating the unprotected version in the folder location named **C:\Temp**.
+When an output folder is provided, a unique file name is created for the unprotected file.
 If a file of the same name exists, the new file name is made unique in the same way that File Explorer makes a unique copy of the same file name.
-For example, if **Test.txt**  exists, **Test Copy.txt** is created, then **Test Copy(2).txt.**
+For example, if **Test.txt**  exists, **Test Copy.txt** is created, then **Test Copy(2).txt**.

 ### Example 3: Unprotect a folder
 ```